...

 1. Behavioral Cohorts

 These are groups divided based on the behaviors they exhibit within your app over a certain period of time.
-‘Behaviors’ can refer to any number of actions performed within an app or site, such as sharing a photo, posting something, liking something, etc. You can then look at how long these cohorts are retained after performing such actions.
+‘Behaviors’ can refer to any number of actions performed within an app or site.
+This could be sharing a photo, posting something, or liking something.
+You can then look at how long these cohorts are retained after performing such actions.

 How Does Customer Cohort Analysis Help E-Commerce Businesses?